 How to Check for Ear Mites in Cats

 Even though ear mites are hard to see, it’s not impossible.
-They are small and very light in colour, so you might see small white specks wiggling around, but more likely you will see the debris they leave behind.
+They are small and very light in colour and can resemble coffee ground, so you might see small white specks wiggling around, but more likely, you will see the debris they leave behind.

 Ear mite poop is usually the easiest way to identify ear mite activity.
 They leave behind small dark specks that look like pepper in your cat’s ear.
 They can also cause excess ear wax build-up, so your cat’s ear may look dirty, even if you regularly clean your cat’s ears.

-Alone this doesn’t guarantee mites, because it could just be regular ear debris, but if you see what looks like pepper in your cat’s ear and you find your cat is suffering from some of the most common symptoms of ear mites, then you likely have a pretty accurate diagnosis.
+Alone this doesn’t guarantee mites because it could just be regular ear debris, but if you see what looks like pepper in your cat’s ear and you find your cat is suffering from some of the most common symptoms and signs of ear mites in cats, then you likely have a pretty accurate diagnosis.

 If you don't see any evidence of mite activity, it's still a good idea to have your cat checked out by your vet to rule out other pests, allergies, or skin and coat issues that may need immediate attention.